 On this episode of A Wiser Retirement Podcast, Casey Smith, Matthews Barnett, CFP®, ChFC®, CLU® and Brad Lyons, CFP® talk about behavioral finance and the impact that your behavior can have on your investment portfolio.
 They talk about various biases, such as conservatism, overconfidence, herd behavior, and loss aversion.
 They tell you how to overcome bias and set yourself up for success.

 Conservatism bias entails sticking to information that you are comfortable with.
-It can also include relying too heavily on existing data verses new data, only sticking to markets that one knows very well, or solely investing in domestic markets.
-Overconfidence bias is something we typically see in younger people or from people who know someone in the financial services industry that is giving them tips.
-Herd behavior is when people are chasing the herd mentality, because they don’t want to miss out on what is trendy to invest in.
-Conformation bias is when someone has a thought about something and then finds an article to support that thought.
+It can also include relying too heavily on existing data versus new data, only sticking to markets that one knows very well, or solely investing in domestic markets.
+Overconfidence bias is something we typically see in younger people or from people who know someone in the financial services industry who is giving them tips.
+Herd behavior is when people are chasing the herd mentality because they don’t want to miss out on what is trendy to invest in.
+Confirmation bias is when someone has thought about something and then finds an article to support that thought.
 Loss aversion means that people feel twice as bad about a dollar lost as the joy felt with a dollar earned.
 That goes back to just trying to avoid losses because it hurts more than what you’re actually gaining.

 The Behavior Gap

 There’s the rate of return the market gives you, and then there’s your actual rate of return.
 That gap between the two is known as the behavior gap.
 That gap is why people often need professional help with their portfolio so that they can stay the course, and focus on their goals.

 You have to set yourself up for success so that a bear market will not steal your future.
 You want to build a buffer between you and a portfolio so that you don’t do something stupid.
 Biases can often inhibit you from making rational decisions.
 The job of a good advisor is to help you understand and recognize that bias and then show you the likely result that will occur if you continue with that behavior or bias.